hlship/threaded-conversation/README.md

     (game over { You have died. })
 ```

-The above is an example from one of the tests; a full implementation in a complete game might use
+The above is an example from one of the tests, `($ reveals alliance)` is a trait on certain quips;
-`(player can see *)` to ensure that Thurg is present
+a full implementation in a complete game might use `(player can see *)` to ensure that Thurg is present
 when the beans are spilled.

 ## Immediately Following